manetu/temporal-clojure-sdk/doc/workflows.md

 ### Await

-You may use [await](https://cljdoc.org/d/io.github.manetu/temporal-sdk/CURRENT/api/temporal.core#await) to efficiently parks the Workflow until a provided predicate evaluates to true.
+You may use [await](https://cljdoc.org/d/io.github.manetu/temporal-sdk/CURRENT/api/temporal.core#await) to efficiently park the Workflow until a provided predicate evaluates to true.
 The predicate is evaluated at each major state transition of the Workflow.

 ### Temporal Signals